-But the nearby airport gave her just the out she needed.
+Desperate for a way out of a life she hated, the nearby airport gave her just the out she needed.
 An open call for flight attendants and weeks of training later, she boarded her first Continental airplane as a flight attendant.

 She had finally found work she loved, seeing the world and exploring new places, and a career path that made her parents proud.
 But one September morning in 2001 would change all that, as she watched in horror from across the river as the first of the World Trade Center towers fell.

 “I had to fly the week after and showed up three hours early to beg them not to put me on the flight,” she said.
 “I couldn’t wear those stripes.
 It wasn’t about being afraid to fly.
 I was afraid someone was going to think I could save their life.”